tolgabirdal/MatrixManifoldsInCeres/README.md

 > MultiplyByJacobian is not a generic projection operator onto the tangent space, but rather the matrix that takes the gradient vector/Jacobian matrix in the ambient coordinates to the tangent space.
 What MultiplyByJacobian does is that instead of computing the Jacobian of the Plus operator at delta = 0, and then applying it to the gradient/Jacboian, it lets the user define how it is to be done, especially for high dimensional spaces.

+*MultiplyByJacobian* also ensures that the second input to the Plus operator, *delta*, is always in the tangent space of the parameter *x*.
 Note that all in all this method is very similar to what ***egrad2rgrad*** function of ManOpt [4].

-With these operations well understood, it is possible to implement local parameterization operations regarding matrix manifolds such as Stiefel, Grassmann, Birkhoff and etc. We can then use these in line-search methods to perform optimization over large matrices **efficiently and easily**.
+With these operations well understood, it is possible to implement local parameterization operations regarding matrix manifolds such as Stiefel, Grassmann, Birkhoff and etc. I further make use of Eigen so that the matrix operations are fast and robust.
+One can then use these in line-search methods to perform optimization over large matrices **efficiently and easily**.

 ## Dependencies